 For example, Don Corleone is an individual part of the Corleone family.
-But he can also be called as a part of a larger group of people known as Sicilian descent.
+But he can also be called as a part of a larger group of people known of Sicilian descent.

 The same thing can be said for a font.
-Helvetica Regular is a font in the Helvetica typeface, but we could also said that Helvetica Regular is a sans serif typeface.
+Helvetica Regular is a font in the Helvetica typeface, but we could also say that Helvetica Regular is a sans serif typeface.

 Are you confused?
 Hope not.

-So, remember that a Helvetica typeface have some defining characteristic?
-It has similar design feature within the family that each font shares.
+So, remember that a Helvetica typeface has some defining characteristics?
+It has similar design features within the family that each font shares.

-Well, a typeface actually can be used to refer to similarity in a wider sense.
-For example, a serif typeface are all fonts that have little ‘tails’ at the end.
-While a sans serif typeface refers to all fonts that does not have those tails.
+Well, a typeface actually can be used to refer to the similarity in a wider sense.
+For example, a serif typeface is all fonts that have little ‘tails’ at the end.
+While a sans serif typeface refers to all fonts that do not have those tails.

-Here are some common typeface that you may hear:
+Here are some common typefaces that you may hear:

 On a design project, what really matters is the specificity.
-Knowing the exact font and able to communicate that exact font is important.
-So whenever the question of font arise, always use the exact specific font, even down to the size.
+Knowing the exact font and being able to communicate that exact font is important.
+So whenever the question of font arises, always use the exact specific font, even down to the size.
 As mentioned earlier.

-Of course all of that depends on the context of your project and the consensus of your design team.
-Don’t be so tough on semantics when talking generally, but do have know the difference when talking specifically.
+Of course, all of that depends on the context of your project and the consensus of your design team.
+Don’t be so tough on semantics when talking generally, but do have to know the difference when talking specifically.